AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2022-11-05-writing-better-documentation/index.md

 ```

 {% aside %}
 Some developers like to write pseudo-code in comments before writing the code itself to help guide their work.
 So sometimes, these types comments are leftover artifacts from that drafting process.
-These "obvious" comments are not inherently bad, so long as you're not *retrospectively* writing them everywhere.
+These types of comments are not inherently bad, so long as you're not *retrospectively* writing them everywhere.
 {% endaside %}

 If you find yourself writing these types of comments, you're naturally going to feel like documentation is a waste of time.
 By contrast, helpful comments provide additional context that is otherwise not possible to communicate in the code itself.
 Let's look at some real-world examples.